Rockies fall behind early, score 5 in 9th to beat Rangers

-ARLINGTON, Texas (AP) — Brendan Rodgers’ two-run double put Colorado ahead during a five-run ninth inning, and the Rockies rallied from an early 5-0 deficit to beat the Texas Rangers 9-5 on Wednesday.
+ARLINGTON, Texas (AP) — Brendan Rodgers’ go-ahead two-run double was Colorado’s only hit in a five-run ninth inning as the Rockies rallied from an early 5-0 deficit to beat the Texas Rangers 9-5 on Wednesday.

-Rodgers, who homered in the fourth inning, doubled to the gap in left-center off Joe Barlow (0-2), the sixth of seven Texas relievers.
+Rodgers, who homered in the fourth inning for Colorado’s first hit, doubled to the gap in left-center off Joe Barlow (0-2), the sixth of seven Texas relievers, following walks to pinch-hitter Elias Díaz and Connor Joe.
 The Rockies scored three more runs aided by four Rangers infield errors, three by first baseman Nathaniel Lowe.
 The four errors tied a team record for one inning, and Lowe’s broke a club record for a player in one inning.

+“Two big walks right there for me to put a good swing on it and drive some runners in,” Rodgers said.
+“That turned the momentum right there, and we kept rolling.”

-Jhoulys Chacin (3-1), the fifth of six Colorado relievers, pitched two scoreless innings as the Rockies salvaged the finale of a three-game series.
+Jhoulys Chacin (3-1), the fifth of six Colorado relievers, pitched two scoreless innings as the Rockies salvaged the finale of a three-game series and headed home following a 4-5 road trip.

-Rockies starter Kyle Freeland left after facing only five batters.
+After Rodgers’ one-out double gave Colorado a 6-5 lead, Charlie Blackmon reached on a fielding error by Lowe.
+Trevor Story reached on a fielder’s choice with a run scoring on third baseman Charlie Culberson’s throwing error.
+C.J.
+Cron grounded to shortstop for the second out.
+Ryan McMahon’s grounder to first resulted in two errors by Lowe, fielding and throwing, to score the final two runs.

+“That last inning, I don’t even know how to describe it,” Rangers manager Chris Woodward said.

 Leody Taveras’ two-run double highlighted Texas’ five-run second, but the Rangers were held scoreless the rest of the way, with five hits and one walk.

-Freeland departed following a mound visit from manager Bud Black and the team trainer after a leadoff walk in the second inning.
-Freeland threw nine of his 21 pitches for strikes, and the second of his two walks — his final batter faced — scored the game’s first run.
-The club didn’t announce why he left.

-Texas took advantage of the early call to the Rockies bullpen.
-The five-run inning against three pitchers featured a two-run single by Isiah Kiner-Falefa, an RBI single by Yohel Pozo and three walks.
-Rockies left fielder Connor Joe saved a run by throwing out Nick Solak at the plate.
+Their three-game winning streak ended; four is their season best.

+Rockies starter Kyle Freeland left with a left hip impingement after facing five batters.
+Freeland said he noticed while warming up that he couldn’t drive off the rubber and hoped it would ease enough for him to pitch effectively.

+The Rockies were outhit 10-6 but were helped, in addition to Texas’ ninth-inning errors, by eight walks, four of which scored.

 Taveras came into the series hitting .062 and hitless in his last 31 at-bats.
-He hit his first two homers of the season Monday and Tuesday, and finished 5-for-11 in the series, doubled twice and stole three bases.
+He hit his first two homers of the season Monday and Tuesday, and finished 5-for-11 in the series with four RBIs, doubled twice and stole three bases.

 Texas’ Kohei Arihara allowed only Rodgers’ home run in 3 1/3 innings in his first start since May 8.